 You can check out more about fall colors in the MetroParks at their website.

 5. Kettering Parks

 The City of Kettering boasts a park system made up of 21 parks spread throughout the city, offering many opportunities to see the fall colors.
 Check out their website for more about celebrating fall in Kettering, as well as downloadable maps of the city’s many walking trails.

 6. National Museum of the U.S. Air Force

-The grounds of the National Museum of the U.S. Air Force feature some wonderful fall colors right now, as seen in this recent Facebook post by the museum.
+The grounds of the National Museum of the U.S. Air Force feature some wonderful fall colors, as seen in this Facebook post by the museum last fall.
 As an added bonus, the NMUSAF is easily one of the best free museums in the entire country – right here in Dayton!
 Make a day of it, wandering the outdoor grounds and exploring the museum's vast collections.

 7. Dayton’s Historic Neighborhoods

 Don’t overlook the historic neighborhoods of Dayton for fall colors!
 In particular, the St. Anne’s Hill and Huffman Historic Districts along Fifth Street in east Dayton not only serve up beautiful fall foliage but also an impressive display of Victorian-era homes.